ButterCam/Mediator/README.md

 ✅ **Cross-platform**, works on all your favorite platforms like Windows, macOS, Linux
 ✅ **Jetbrains Style GUI**, easily integrating into your desktop
 ✅ **Host Rewrite**, redirect the request to beta or test server without modifying client code
-✅ **Server Reflection Support**, parsing gRPC request and response message
+✅ **Protobuf Decode Support**, parsing gRPC request and response message
 ✅ **HTTPS Support**, decode gRPC/HTTPS requests

 ## Quick Start